Barbados Traveler Reviews for 2010

 Which restaurants would you recommend to go out for meals with children?

 One of the highlights of our holiday was taking breakfast and being entertained by a gospel choir at The Crane Hotel in St Philip.
-The food was quite good, but it was the atmosphere that made it so special; it was wonderful to hear the choir as we ate.
-We have also fallen in love with Dazzlers Bar on the West Coast, and also Shakers on the South Coast where you can tuck into locally caught fish or burgers at reasonable prices.
-Both of these places are very kid friendly.
-Another favourite of ours is The Half Moon Fort where they have “fish fries” – locally caught fish are cooked up and served.
+The food was quite good, but it was the atmosphere that made it so special; it was beautiful to hear the choir as we ate.
+We have also fallen in love with Dazzlers Bar on the West Coast, and also Shakers on the South Coast, where you can tuck into locally caught fish or burgers at reasonable prices.
+Both of these places are very kid-friendly.
+Another favorite of ours is The Half Moon Fort, where they have “fish fries” – locally caught fish are cooked up and served.
 It’s a great atmosphere and very reasonable.
-Ju Ju’s is also a reasonably priced favourite of ours, which is located right on the beach next to Lone Star.
+Ju Ju’s is also a reasonably priced favorite of ours, which is located right on the beach next to Lone Star.

 Maria C from New Port Beach, California

 I’m staying at The Cliff Hotel.
-I’ve found Barbados to be a very safe place and the locals to be ‘super friendly’.
-I’ve also been impressed with the quality of restaurants – my favourite is Lone Star on the West Coast.
+I’ve found Barbados to be a very safe place and the locals to be ‘super-friendly.’
+I’ve also been impressed with the quality of restaurants – my favorite is Lone Star on the West Coast.